 How did Aboriginal people live in the Cooks River Catchment?
-This project uses historical records to share traditional ecological knowledge of the Cooks River catchment and uses computer simulation to create a virtual Cooks River prior to European settlement.
+This project used historical records to share traditional ecological knowledge of the Cooks River catchment and computer simulation to create a virtual Cooks River prior to European settlement.

-This event was held on June 16, 2017 to celebrate Aboriginal communities’ stories, histories, traditional knowledge and associations with the Cooks River.
-See details.
+A Culture and Country event was held on June 16, 2017 to celebrate Aboriginal communities’ stories, histories, traditional knowledge and associations with the Cooks River.

 Jennifer Newman, Wiradjuri woman, Aboriginal history academic and long-serving member of the community-run Cooks River Valley Association, reflects on the Aboriginal history of the Cooks River and the important role that rivers play in our lives.